Wide scope of presidential emergency powers could be reined in by Congress this year

 “You could become dictator in a day, in a moment, in one executive order,” Paul said.

-The post Wide scope of presidential emergency powers could be reined in by Congress this year appeared first on Kentucky Lantern.
+The post Wide scope of presidential emergency powers could be reined in by Congress this year appeared first on Michigan Advance.